 30.1.
-A uniform law of probabilities distribution and its numerical characteristics 51 30.2.
-An exponential law of distribution 53 30.3.
-A normal law of probabilities distribution and its standard 55 30.4.
-Gamma-distribution 61 30.5. χ^2 -distributions (chi-square) of Student and Fisher, their relationship with a standard normal law 61 Theme 31.
+A uniform law of probabilities distribution and its numerical characteristics 51 acteristics 5 53 30.3.
+A normal law of probabilities distribution and its standard 50 representation 55 30.4.
+Gamma-distribution 6 30.5. $\chi^2$ -distributions (chi-square) of Student and Fisher, their relationship with a standard normal law 6 Theme 31.
 Random vectors and laws of their distributions: joint (consistent), marginal and conditional.
 Systems of independent random variables.
 Conditional and marginal numerical character- istics 65 31.1.
-Random vectors and joint law of probabilities distribution, its components 65 31.2.
+Random vectors and joint law of probabilities distribution, its components 6 31.2.
 A system of two-dimensional random variables.
 Probabilities of a function of joint distribution, a component of two-dimensional vector.
-Marginal functions of distribution of a component of a random 07 vector.
-67 31.3.
+Marginal functions of distribution of a component of a random vector 67 31.3.
 Absolute continuous distributions.
 A density of joint distribution and its properties.
-Marginal densities of distribution of components of a random vector 71 31.4.
-Conditional laws of probabilities distribution of a random vector.
-11 A characteristic of a set of independent random variables 74 31.4.1.
-Conditional laws of probabilities distribution of a discrete • • random vector 74 31.4.2.
-Conditional laws of probabilities distribution of a continuous random vector 75 31.5.
-Numerical characteristics of joint (consistent) distributions of systems of random variables: marginal and conditional 75 31.6.
+Marginal densities of distribution of components of a random vector 7 31.4.
+Conditional laws of probabilities distribution of a random vector. • A characteristic of a set of independent random variables 74 31.4.1.
+Conditional laws of probabilities distribution of a discrete random vector 74 31.4.2.
+Conditional laws of probabilities distribution of a continuous random vector 7 31.5.
+Numerical characteristics of joint (consistent) distributions of systems of random variables: marginal and conditional 7 31.6.
 Numerical characteristics of a system of two random variables.
-The covariance and the correlation coefficient of a two-dimensional random vector 76 Theme 32.
+The covariance and the correlation coefficient of a two-dimensional random vector 7 Theme 32.
 Laws of large numbers and a central limiting theorem 78 32.1.
 A convergence of sequences of random variables in a probabil- ity and almost surely 78